VonHeikemen/nvim-starter/README.md

 * gopls
 * rust-analyzer

-To understand more about this configuration you read these resources:
+To understand more about this configuration you can read these resources:

 * [Build your first Neovim configuration in lua](https://vonheikemen.github.io/devlog/tools/build-your-first-lua-config-for-neovim/)
 * [Neovim: Plugins to get started](https://vonheikemen.github.io/devlog/tools/neovim-plugins-to-get-started/)